Mother Teresa: Miracle and beatification

 After Mother Teresa's death in 1997, the Holy See began the process of beatification (the second of three steps towards canonization) and Brian Kolodiejchuk was appointed postulator by the Diocese of Calcutta.
 Although he said, "We didn't have to prove that she was perfect or never made a mistake", he had to prove that Mother Teresa's virtue was heroic.
 Kolodiejchuk submitted 76 documents, totalling 35,000 pages, which were based on interviews with 113 witnesses who were asked to answer 263 questions.

 The process of canonisation requires the documentation of a miracle resulting from the intercession of the prospective saint.
 In 2002 the Vatican recognised as a miracle the healing of a tumour in the abdomen of Monica Besra, an Indian woman, after the application of a locket containing Teresa's picture.
-According to Besra, a beam of light emanated from the picture and her cancerous tumour was cured; however, her husband and some of her medical staff said that conventional medical treatment eradicated the tumour.
+According to Besra, a beam of light emanated from the picture and her cancerous tumour was cured; her husband and some of her medical staff, however, said that conventional medical treatment eradicated the tumour.
 Ranjan Mustafi, who told The New York Times he had treated Besra, said that the cyst was caused by tuberculosis: "It was not a miracle ...
 She took medicines for nine months to one year."
-According to Besra's husband, "My wife was cured by the doctors and not by any miracle [...]
+Even though Monica believed in the miracle, Besra's husband, "My wife was cured by the doctors and not by any miracle [...]
 This miracle is a hoax."
 Besra said that her medical records, including sonograms, prescriptions and physicians' notes, were confiscated by Sister Betta of the Missionaries of Charity.
 According to Time, calls to Sister Betta and the office of Sister Nirmala (Teresa's successor as head of the order) produced no comment.
 Officials at Balurghat Hospital, where Besra sought medical treatment, said that they were pressured by the order to call her cure miraculous.
-In February 2000, former West Bengal health minister Partho De ordered a review of Besra's medical records at the Department of Health in Calcutta.
-According to De, there was nothing unusual about her illness and cure based on her lengthy treatment.
-He said that he had refused to give the Vatican the name of a doctor who would certify that Monica Besra's healing was a miracle.

 During Mother Teresa's beatification and canonisation, the Vatican studied published and unpublished criticism of her life and work.
 Christopher Hitchens and Chatterjee (author of The Final Verdict, a book critical of Mother Teresa) spoke to the tribunal; according to Vatican officials, the allegations raised were investigated by the Congregation for the Causes of Saints.
 The group found no obstacle to Mother Teresa's canonisation, and issued its nihil obstat on 21 April 1999.
 Because of the attacks on her, some Catholic writers called her a sign of contradiction.
-Mother Teresa was beatified on 19 October 2003, and was known by Catholics as "Blessed".
+Mother Teresa was beatified on 19 October 2003 and was known by Catholics as "Blessed".